blacklightpy/vaultofknowledge/🔮 World Building/Science and Engineering/Physics/Particle Physics/Beyond the Standard Model/Grand Unified Theory.md

-A grand unified theory would unify the theories describing the fundamental forces of the Standard Model - the [[Electroweak Interactions]] and [[Quantum Chromodynamics]].
+A grand unified theory would unify the theories describing the fundamental forces of the Standard Model - the [[Electroweak Theory]] and [[Quantum Chromodynamics]].